endurox-dev/endurox/README.md

 be considered as replacement for Oracle(R) Tuxedo(R), Jboss Blacktie (Narayan), Hitachi OpenTP1 and other XATMI middlewares.

-Dual licenses under AFFERO GENERAL PUBLIC LICENSE Version 3 for use in Open Source project or Commercial license Acquired from Mavimax Ltd (https://www.mavimax.com),
+Dual licensed under Affero General Public License Version 3 for use in Open Source project or Commercial license Acquired from Mavimax Ltd (https://www.mavimax.com),